moqod/ios-categories-and-tools/README.md

 ## Foundation

 ### MALocalizationEngine
-This class manages and uses supported by the app localizations.
+This class manages and uses localizations supported in the app.
 Sometimes standart method `NSLocalizableString` is not suitable because user can choose custom language from the app.
-Can work with different bundles, supports `Localizable` table only.
+This can work with different bundles, supports `Localizable` table only.
 See implementation for more details.
 - (void)maSendNotificationNamed:(NSString *)notificationName object:(id)object result:(id)result error:(NSError *)error userInfo:(id)userInfo;
 ```